Yanis Baltass: Arrest, trial and imprisonment

 In early 2005, Baltass was brought to trial for the four murders, as well as the kidnapping of Theodora Kirkinezi.
 He freely admitted his crimes while testifying, and appeared to smile cynically when his murders were described in detail by the prosecutors.
-Because of this, one of the witness at his trial, a police officer, described him as a "tough person, without feelings for the value of human life."
+Because of this, one of the witnesses at his trial, a police officer, described him as a "tough person, without feelings for the value of human life".
 On 24 February, Baltass was found guilty on all counts and given four life terms without parole.
 His two accomplices, Dimitris Savvelidis and Stavros Baltass, were also convicted in regard to their participation in the Losi-Legisi murders, with the former receiving two life terms and 9 years imprisonment.
 The court, taking into account Stavros' young age at the time of the crimes, gave him a lesser sentence of 20 years imprisonment.

 On 22 May 2007, Baltass appealed his sentence before the Court of Appeals at a second trial.
 After just a day of deliberations, he was again found guilty and the previous court's finding upheld.
 As of April 2022, he is still incarcerated at an undisclosed prison.